notqmail/notqmail.org/Home.md

 # Why should I trust notqmail?

-_Watch what we do and how we do it; then decide._

 This is a big question and it deserves a [[thorough answer|Trust]].

 # Are DJB or any of the netqmail authors involved?

-_We'd love to have them, of course._

 Neither netqmail nor DJB were asked to approve of this distribution.

 # Does the [qmail security guarantee](https://cr.yp.to/qmail/guarantee.html) apply?

-_We do warrant that we've made a good-faith attempt to ensure that the software behaves correctly._

 Sorry, no. We're not DJB, and notqmail is not qmail.